skeeey/foundation-docs/runbook/ManagedClusters/ManagedClusterImportSucceededConditionFalse.md

 A managed cluster on the hub cluster has a condition of type `ManagedClusterImportSucceeded` with a `status` of `False`.

-## Meaning

-The managed cluster is failed to import into the hub cluster.
+If the  `ManagedClusterImportSucceeded` condition is `False`, it indicates that the managed cluster failed to import into the hub cluster, which will cause the status of managed cluster in the hub cluster to become `Unknown`.

-## Impact

-The status of the `ManagedClusterConditionAvailable` condition will be `Unknown`.

 ## Diagnosis